danielsaidi/SwiftUIKit/Sources/SwiftUIKit/SwiftUIKit.docc/SwiftUIKit.md

+## Repository

+For more information, source code, etc., visit the [project repository][Repository].

 ## License

 SwiftUIKit is available under the MIT license.
+See the [LICENSE][License] file for more info.